Ever wondered how to host a swap meet? It’s a great way to get new stuff and declutter your house. It promotes goodwill and neighborly relationships.

 It seems that summertime is just too busy for most folks, what with vacations, weddings (and the accompanying showers to attend) and such going on.
-The next time, I will definitely host mine in the spring or possibly fall, when people are looking for new kid’s clothes.
+Next time I host a swap meet, I will do it in spring or early fall, when people are looking for new kid’s clothes.

-While I didn’t have as many turn out as I had hoped, I still consider the event a success, and plan on doing it again.
-I had literally dozens of people tell me that they loved the idea and really wish they could have participated, but had previous plans.
-Many of them specifically asked me to contact them the next time.
+My event was small, but I consider it a success, and plan on doing it again.
+Dozens of people told me that they loved the idea of a swap meet and wish they could have participated, but had previous plans.
+Many asked me to contact them the next time.

 What I mean by theme is, what kind of stuff should people bring to swap?
-Do you want to have just women’s or kid’s clothing and shoes, or all clothing, and what about small household stuff, books, etc?
+Do you want to have just women’s or kid’s clothing and shoes, or all clothing?
+What about small household items, books, etc?
 A lot of this might depend on the size of your space and how many people you invite.

-Next month I’m hosting a kid’s clothing and book exchange with my homeschool field trip group.
+Next month I’m helping with a kid’s clothing and book exchange with my homeschool field trip group.
 While it will be a smaller invite list, the stuff will be more targeted.

-Another nicety is a room with a full length mirror that people can try on clothing in.
+Another nicety is a bedroom or bathroom with a full length mirror.
+This way, people can try on clothing.

 3) Send out your invites AND a reminder

-I invited most everyone in my Facebook and email contact list who lived in the area (I limited it to a one hour drive).
-I basically
+I invited most everyone on my Facebook and email contact list who lived in the area.
+I limited it to a one hour drive radius.
+I

 stole shamelessly loosely paraphrased another invitation email I saw online.

-I wish I had sent out a reminder though, because several people (including my own mother) forgot about the swap after RSVP’ing.
+I wish I had sent out a reminder though, because several people (including my mom!) forgot about the swap after RSVP’ing.